Players will need a total of 40 cards each to play. A game is played between 2 Players.

 Visionary: The Visionary is a unique card that each deck may only have 1 copy of regardless of who it is.

 The Visionary is removed from the deck and placed in its own area on the Canvas before the game begins.
 Like all cards, the Visionary has an Inspiration value in the upper left corner of the card.
 The Visionary costs nothing to play and their Inspiration is used to pay the Inspiration cost for the cards in the Player’s hand and on their Canvas.
 A Visionary cannot pay for a card's cost if they do not have Inspiration (from which they can spend from) equal to or greater than the card's cost.
 Visionaries may have a max of 20 Inspiration.
-A Visionary can be used in any Deck.
+Players can select any Visionary to include in their deck.
 You use tokens, dice or pencil and paper to track how much Inspiration your Visionary has at any given time: the amount will fluctuate as the game progresses, being earned back by card effects or talents such as Inspire.
 It does not replenish back to the starting amount at the beginning of your turn, so use your Visionary's Inspiration wisely!

 Doodles: Doodles are baby Splatterkin.